Geomagnetic constraints on Millicharged Dark Matter

+In this work, we propose a new method to search for ultralight mDM by detecting their magnetic signal on Earth’s surface.
+For sub-eV masses, the high occupation number allows the mDM field to be treated as a classical wave.
+When the Compton wavelength is much larger than the Earth's radius, the mDM field coherently interacts with the geomagnetic field, producing a quasi-static, monochromatic magnetic signal with angular frequency equal to twice the mDM mass, and width given by $\left<v_\phi^2\right>\sim10^{-6}$ of the main signal frequency, where $v_\phi$ is the mDM velocity.
+It is important to emphasize that the magnetic field induced by mDM shows a characteristic inverse-square dependence on the mass in the relevant parameter regime,

+where $e_m$ is the millicharge, $m_\phi$ the mDM mass, $B_0$ the geomagnetic field, $R_e$ the Earth's radius, and $\rho$ the local dark matter energy density.
+This strong $1/m_{\phi}^2$ scaling significantly enhances the sensitivity to ultra-light mDM.
+By contrast, other dark-matter candidates induce magnetic signals with different mass dependence: \begin{itemize} \item Dark photons: $B_{A'} \sim \epsilon m_{A'} R_e \sqrt{2\rho}$~\cite{Fedderke:2021aqo, Fedderke:2021rrm} \item Axions: $B_a \sim g_{a\gamma} B_0 R_e \sqrt{2\rho}$~\cite{Arza:2021ekq} \end{itemize} This renders mDM very distinct and promising in searches for ultra-light dark matter.

-By reinterpreting null results for axion and dark photon searches from the SuperMAG \cite{Fedderke:2021aqo,Fedderke:2021rrm,Arza:2021ekq} and SNIPE Hunt \cite{Sulai:2023zqw} collaborations, we estimate a world-leading bound on ultralight mCPs dark matter, which surpasses the existing constraints from stellar cooling by more than ten orders of magnitude.
-Consequently, it is expected that future dedicated measurements of the magnetic activity on the Earth's surface will open up new avenues for the exploration of mCPs on different mass ranges and smaller values of $e_m$.
+By using null results for axion and dark photon searches from the SuperMAG \cite{Fedderke:2021aqo,Fedderke:2021rrm,Arza:2021ekq,Friel:2024shg} and SNIPE Hunt \cite{Sulai:2023zqw} collaborations, we estimate a world-leading bound on ultralight mDM, which surpasses the existing constraints from stellar cooling by more than thirteen orders of magnitude.
+Consequently, it is expected that future dedicated measurements of the magnetic activity on the Earth's surface will open up new avenues for the exploration of mDM on different mass ranges and smaller values of $e_m$.

-{\it\textbf{mCP Electrodynamics}.} The interaction between the ultralight bosonic mCP field $\phi$ and the photon field $A_\mu$ is described by the following lagrangian
+{\it\textbf{mDM Electrodynamics}.} The interaction between the ultralight bosonic mDM field $\phi$ and the photon field $A_\mu$ is described by the following lagrangian

-where $D_\mu=\partial_\mu+ie_mA_\mu$ is the covariant derivative and $F_{\mu\nu}=\partial_\mu A_\nu-\partial_\nu A_\mu$ is the electromagnetic strength tensor.
-Since the occupancy number for mCP with mass below the eV is quite high, we can treat the mCP field as a classical wave, and derive the induced electromagnetic signal from the modified Maxwell's equations.